MarekSlenker/vcf_prune/README.md

 &nbsp;
 ### Other questions not covered here and reporting problems
-If you have a question or you encounter a problem, please see [issues](https://github.com/MarekSlenker/vcf_prune/issues) and feel free to ask any question.
-The authors will do their best to help you.
+If you have a question or you encounter a problem, feel free to email me at marek.slenker@savba.sk, or use [issues](https://github.com/MarekSlenker/vcf_prune/issues).
+I will do my best to help you.